 isolation trace

-An isolation trace is a trace that is used to determine the minimum set of operable assets (point and line features) required to stop a utility network's resource from traveling / flowing, effectively isolating an area of the network.
+An isolation trace is a that is used to determine the minimum set of operable assets ( and features) required to stop a resource from traveling / flowing, effectively isolating an area of the network.
 For instance, when a leak occurs on a water network, particular valves must be closed to eliminate water flow at the leak location.
 This prevents damage and allows field crews to safely start the repair process.

 Your browser is no longer supported.
 Please upgrade your browser for the best experience.
 See our browser deprecation post for more details.